This post is going to be:

 So I bought a ZombieVerter with all the cases and enclosures and put it aside while I concentrated on gearboxes.

-But over the last month or so (Jan 2026) the gearbox had sort of stalled at the production stage and I could start looking at the electronics of the car.
+But over the last month or so (Jan 2026) the gearbox for my project had sort of stalled at the production stage and I could start looking at the electronics of the car.

 After connecting up the VCU, various CANBuses, contactors and the AIM PDM it was mostly working.
 I could get all of the above to mostly talk to each other and to engage the contactors.